ryrych/haxorz_10.15/README.md

 ### Ignoring User Files

 `.gitignore` is good for ignoring files shared among (almost) all developers.
-It cannot, however, filter out temporary, work-in-progress, or 'private' files.
+It cannot, however, filter out temporary, work–in–progress, or ‘private’ files.

 `.git/info/exclude` is for that purpose.